Rating : 2.5/5

 Buckle up kiddos you in for a ride.

-The Writing.
 I was not a fan of the fancy flowery whimsically writing.
 I agree that a setting as whimsical as a circus can benefit from this style of writing.
 Only…this felt like I got the Target kind over the Channel (cough).
 I tolerated it but honestly it seemed forced and unnecessary most of the time.
 It needed to find it’s chill.

-The world building.
 Is. so. sloppy.
 “Nothing is real”…yet it does that in such a bad way.
 What sense of the world I managed to grasp with my tiny little brain muscles was went back on time and time again.
 MAKE UP YOUR GODDAMN MIND BECAUSE THIS FELT LIKE YOU GOT LOST SAVING PINS ON PINTEREST.

 Let me explain: Caraval was set in a theater but nope it’s like a town because that is more convenient.
 There are also canals like Venice and we need dangerous mysterious boats but next chapter (and for the rest of the book) we can all walk everywhere, water what water.
 There is no mention of it again ever so it must have vanished.
 Confused yet?
 That is what i mean when i say there is no continuity what so ever.